kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Work stress

-- Work is becoming extremely stressful and I'm not able to handle some of the emotionally challenging things that are going on there.
+- Work is becoming extremely stressful and I'm not able to handle some of the emotionally challenging things that are going on.
-- I'm being bullied there too, I'm not sure why.
-- I'm doing my best to do a good job but feel like the men are trying to get me to leave.
+- I'm doing my best to do a good job but I feel like the important men are trying to make me look incompetent and get me to leave.
+- I am managing one other writer on the team whose level of English is pre-school.
+He doesn't know where to put full stops and capital letters.
+- He was hired by someone who didn't know the job and had been destroying the content for nearly a year.
+- I redirect him into things he can do which I don't have time for.
+- Nevertheless, it feels like the usual woman-in-tech scenario.
+You show competence and know-how and one of the insecure men takes great offense and starts a campaign of terror against you.
+- Quite often, women-in-tech end up pretending to be not as competent as they are to avoid this, and obviously are targeted at that time for being incompetent.
+- Tech is a game that women cannot win.
+- We work side-by-side with violent men, and the predominantly decent men we work with usually do nothing to help or support us.
-- It has all started because I corrected some instructions that were written by one of the men and he took offense at my corrections, even though we were getting complaints about them.
+- In this specific case, I had corrected some published instructions which were incorrect and we were getting a lot of complaints about.
-- It felt like there was more to it.
+- The original author, a very insecure male, took great exception to this and tried to hack into my laptop directly with my permission, which I did not give him.
+He was very aggressive.
+- Eventually, we worked through the examples together and he had to agree there was a problem he hadn't noticed.
+- Nevertheless, these sorts of situations are death knells to women's careers in tech and I was targeted by management from that moment onwards.
-- The stress of being bullied at the conservatory, and the feelings of being high and anxious, made me unable to deal with any of this effectively.
+- The stress of being bullied relentlessly at the conservatory, and the feelings of being high and anxious from drugging, made me unable to deal with any of this effectively.
+- I'm thinking about resigning; for the second time in less that 6 months.

 ## Sunday 11th June